 The Packards’ work was varied and included building classrooms, funding feeding programmes, ensuring poor children received urgent medical attention, resourcing informal and public schools and much more.

-Almost a decade later the Packards acknowledged that their time to retire from the work of Vision Africa was approaching.
+Almost a decade later the couple acknowledged that their time to retire from the work of Vision Africa was approaching.
 In preparation they began to work alongside Vision Africa’s Project Administrator for the Seed of Hope programme, Deborah Kimathi.

 Deborah had great credentials for the role of Field Director having previously conceived, established and run our Seed of Hope vocational training centres for disadvantaged young people.
 Following in her grandparents’ footsteps Deborah was committed to serve the charity and build on their legacy.

-Vision Africa is a non-profit making, non-denominational, Christian aid organisation.
-We are a registered charity in the UK (Registered No. 1091198), a registered Non-Governmental Organization (No. OP.218/051/2003/0378/3014) in Kenya and a 501 (c) (3) public charity in the USA.
-As a Christian charity our aim is simply to put Christian love into action in a practical and compassionate ministry among children and young people who are vulnerable and in desperate need.
-We do not proselytize, but we let our actions speak for themselves.
+Vision Africa are a registered charity in the UK (Registered No. 1091198), a registered Non-Governmental Organization (No. OP.218/051/2003/0378/3014) in Kenya and a 501 (c) (3) public charity in the USA. .